Roseville Rosebowl

 As far as other "pre-round" questions go: Speed is fine.
 Tag-team CX is fine (so long as you let your partner answer and ask their own questions.)
 If you are Maverick, please let me know, and we can come up with the appropriate accommodations for you.

 General Philosophy: I believe debate is, at core, an intellectual game where nothing "real" happens.
 However, that game has to have rules in order for us to play the game, and those rules need to be fair.
-Left to my own devices, I am a liberal policy-maker where I will weigh advantages vs. disadvantages and where I will look at my flow to see which team provided the better REASONS to believe their interpretation of the story of the round.
+Left to my own devices, I am a liberal policy-maker where I will weigh advantages vs. disadvantages and I will look at my flow to see which team provided the better REASONS to believe their interpretation of the story of the round.
 Also, simply because you read a card that is a page long does not mean that you have provided a warrant for your argument.
 You have simply read me a really long card.
 Just because you say something doesn't instantly make it true.

 I believe it is your job to explain to me what the warrant is in the argument you are making.
 I am most impressed by debaters who take the time to explain their position, analyze how their position interacts with the other positions in the round, and why their interpretation of this interaction is superior.